One-liner (14 Words)

 As would be expected from a former manager of the Web Standards Project, Aaron Gustafson is passionate about web standards and accessibility.

-In his two decades working on the Web, Aaron has worked with a number of companies you’ve probably heard of including Box, Happy Cog, Major League Baseball, McAfee, the New York Times, SAS, StubHub, the U.S. Environmental Protection Agency, Vanguard, Walgreens, and Yahoo.
-He joined Microsoft as a web standards advocate to work closely with their browser team.
+In his more than two decades working on the Web, Aaron has worked with a number of companies you’ve probably heard of including Box, Happy Cog, Major League Baseball, McAfee, the New York Times, SAS, StubHub, the U.S. Environmental Protection Agency, Vanguard, Walgreens, and Yahoo.
+He joined Microsoft as a web standards advocate to work closely with their browser team and is currently spending a lot of his time thinking about Progressiv Web Apps.

 Aaron loves to share his knowledge and insights in written form.
 His three-part series on progressive enhancement for A List Apart is a perennial favorite and his seminal book on the subject, Adaptive Web Design, has earned him numerous accolades and honors.
 When he’s not writing, Aaron is frequently on the road presenting at conferences and running workshops across the globe.